-The whole substation configuration can be controlled and different tasks and functions can be performed with the individual tool components.
+With the individual tool components, you can perform different tasks and functions and control the whole substation.
 PCM600 can operate with many different topologies, depending on the customer needs.

 The system settings must be set before a new PCM600 project is started.
 For more information, see PCM600 documentation.